aaronditto/fizzbuzz/instructions.md

 Things we are looking for:

- - Test Coverage: The solution should be developed “test-first”, and should have excellent unit test coverage.
+ - *Test Coverage* The solution should be developed “test-first”, and should have excellent unit test coverage.

- - Simplicity: We value simplicity as an architectural virtue and a development practice.
+ - *Simplicity* We value simplicity as an architectural virtue and a development practice.
 Solutions should reflect the difficulty of the assigned task, and should not be overly complex.
 Layers of abstraction, patterns, or architectural features that aren’t called for should not be included.

- - Self-explanatory code: The solution you produce must speak for itself.
+ - *Self-explanatory code* The solution you produce must speak for itself.
 Multiple paragraphs explaining the solution are a sign that the it isn’t straightforward enough to understand purely by reading code, and are not appropriate.